bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - complex variations/README.md

 ![result - part 4](./details/result%20-%20part%202.jpg)

-As expected, we have strictly the same results as in [Part 1](#part-1---various-checkpoints-or-loras-).
+As expected, we have strictly the same results as in [Part1](#part-1---various-checkpoints-or-loras-samplers-schedulers) and [Part 2](#part-2---vary-any-model-or-combo-widget).

 What should be noticed: